Tahoe Yoga Shala Teaching Staff

 Laura Josephy, Owner/Director.
 E-RYT 200, YACEP

 Laura came to Yoga after 15 years of disciplined gymnastic training.
 In 2003, after completing her initial 200 hours of training with Pacific Yoga, she took her strong foundation in alignment principals and applied it to various styles of vinyasa yoga including Ashtanga, Tripsichore and Universal.
 In 2008 she dedicated herself wholeheartedly to the Ashtanga Yoga method under the guidance of Seattle based teacher, Troy Lucero.
 In 2012 she deepened her practice at Richard Freeman's 200-hour Teacher Intensive.
 In 2014 and 2015 she completed an additional 200 hours of study with Tim Miller in his Intermediate and Advanced A Series trainings.
 In 2016 she made her first pilgrimage to Mysore, India to practice with Saraswathi Jois.
 In 2019 the Shala became a Yoga Alliance Registered Yoga School and hosted its inaugural 200-hour RYT Ashtanga Yoga Primary Series Teacher Training with Laura as one of its lead teachers.
 Complementing her strong vinyasa background is Laura's Level 1 and Level 2 iRest Yoga Nidra Teacher Training with Richard Miller.
-When outside the Shala, Laura enjoys spending time outdoors with her husband and two Australian Shepherds, experimenting in the kitchen, chanting and playing the harmonium.
+When outside the Shala, Laura enjoys spending time outdoors with her husband and three Australian Shepherds, experimenting in the kitchen, chanting and playing the harmonium.

 Tara Hostnik moved to South Lake Tahoe in December 2016 after living and working in Sequoia National Park for 7 years.
 As a naturalist and outdoor educator, Tara was moved by the stunning backdrop of the Sierra, Giant Sequoia trees and the playful park community to grow her yoga practice.
 What started out as a means for exercise turned into a powerful tool to guide her spiritual development, strength, recovery from injuries and confidence.
 Nature is her inspiration and she strives to connect her students to the outdoors during her classes.
 She received her yoga teacher training from Peak Beings in 2014 on the Big Island of Hawaii and returns most years to assist the training.
 If not in the yoga studio, Tara is out playing in her new backyard whether skiing, hiking, running, biking, paddleboarding or soaking in a hot spring.